Juvenile court: United States

 Although the rules governing juvenile court vary significantly from state to state, the broad goal of U.S. juvenile courts is to provide a remedial or rehabilitative alternative to the adult criminal justice system.
 Although not always met, the ideal is to put a juvenile offender on the correct path to be a law-abiding adult.

 Jurisdiction

 Rules for jurisdiction of a juvenile court depend upon the state.
 In most states, juvenile court jurisdiction continues through the age of eighteen, but in some states it may end at age seventeen or younger.
 Some states, such as Arizona, have recently adopted extended jurisdiction policies, where jurisdiction remains under the authority of the presiding juvenile court system through the adjudicated delinquent juvenile's nineteenth year of age.
 At times, a juvenile offender who is initially charged in juvenile court will be waived to adult court, meaning that the offender may be tried and sentenced in the same manner as an adult.
+"Once an adult, always an adult" provisions state that juveniles who are convicted of a crime in adult court will thereafter always be tried in adult court, regardless of the seriousness of the offense.